Shongram: Filming and post-production

 Ali brought all the equipment of film making from the UK in order to make the film of international standard.
 Shooting began for the film on 18 December 2011 with a pre-launch event at Rich Mix in London.
 Production started in the region rural and semi-rural parts of Sylhet Division, Bangladesh.
-80 percent of shooting took place in Bangladesh, during the six weeks of shooting in Bangladesh there were regular power cuts while filming so breaks were taken, which meant losing time and money.
+80 per cent of shooting took place in Bangladesh, during the six weeks of shooting in Bangladesh there were regular power cuts while filming so breaks were taken, which meant losing time and money.
 After completing the first shoot phase in Bangladesh a rough cut of the film was already complete with the dubbing stage in motion.
 Director of photography Lorenzo Levrini said, "It was truly a memorable, exciting and challenging time to shoot in a mostly remote rural terrain, within a tight deadline and budget, but high expectations!"

 The final parts of the film were shot in London and India.
 After the majority of the film shooting and post-production was already complete, the UK phase was shot in London in summer 2013.

 Ali worked on the project for three years.
 The film is the most expensive war film ever made in Bangladesh, with a budget of £400,000.

 In March 2014, Ali said to New Age, "I wanted to change the situation by making a film which is of international standard and has a moving story about our country and people so that I can satisfy both local and international audiences."
 He added to The News Today: "On the surface it's a love story between a Muslim boy and a Hindu girl, how the war changes their lives and how Karim is forced to become a freedom fighter before he can search for the love of his life.
 It's a different kind of love story set during a different kind of war.
 It's an entertaining dramatic portrayal of an era that was largely missed by the world."
 In November 2015, Ali told The Hindu, "For me, the film was about finding my own roots and satisfying the craving for my own identity.
 I grew up in East London, which was a very racist place in the 1980s.
 When I was 18-19 years old, I seriously questioned my own identity...
 For me it is important that I know my roots now, I know where I come from.
 For me, it is self exploration."